kjacewicz/ha-zepp/README.md

 You need to do some steps before, in order to connect it to the official Zepp App.
 I highly recommend you to follow [this guide](https://aguacatec.es/instalar-ha-en-la-xiaomi-band-7/).
 In short, you need to modify the QR code of the bracelet to be able to link it with the application.
 In the aforementioned guide I show you how to do it easily.

-#### 🪄General steps
+#### 🪄 General steps
+🥑 Again, i highly recommend you to follow this guide, since all the steps are more detailed and it is more difficult to get lost!
+Anyway, if you are an advanced user, just follow this steps:
-- Download the official Zepp App
+- Download and install the official Zepp App for [Android](https://play.google.com/store/apps/details?id=com.huami.watch.hmwatchmanager) or [iOS](https://apps.apple.com/es/app/zepp-formerly-amazfit/id1127269366).
-- You need to enable [Developer Mode](https://docs.zepp.com/docs/1.0/guides/tools/zepp-app/) in Zepp app
+- Enable [Developer Mode](https://docs.zepp.com/docs/1.0/guides/tools/zepp-app/) in Zepp App.
 - Build and install the ha-zepp application yourself using the [Zeus CLI](https://docs.zepp.com/docs/1.0/guides/tools/cli/)
-- Open the application settings and specify the addresses of Home Assistant, Long-lived access token and select the sensors you want to display on Zepp OS device
+- Open the application settings and specify the addresses of Home Assistant, Long-lived access token (you can generate it on your-ha-instance.local/profile page) and select the entities you want to display on Zepp OS device
-#### Home Assistant
-- Long-lived access token (you can generate it on your-ha-instance.local/profile page)
-- "If you are not using the [`frontend`](https://www.home-assistant.io/integrations/frontend/) in your setup then you need to add the [`api` integration](https://www.home-assistant.io/integrations/api/) to your `configuration.yaml` file."

 ### About the sensor updates to the Home Assitant REST API
 Since it is not possible for the general public to access [Huami's WEB API](https://github.com/zepp-health/rest-api/wiki), I decided to make a background updater within this app to send the wearable sensor data to Home Assistant.